bbc/gel-typography/README.md

 ## Who is using this?

-The following teams are currently using this component: GEL, Sport, Live, Homepage, Search, BBC Food, CBBC, CBeebies, BBC Three, MyBBC, K&L, Taster, Academy & Weather
+The following teams are currently using this component: GEL, News, Sport, Live, Homepage, Search, BBC Food, CBBC, CBeebies, BBC Three, MyBBC, K&L, Taster, Academy, Travel & Weather

 If your team is using this component, let us know and we'll add you to the list.